Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/content-based-recommendations.md

 ## Retrieving articles based on content similarity

-To receive content-based recommendations for existing article, do the request:
+To receive content-based recommendations for an existing article, do the request:

 `
 GET /recommend/contextual?contentid=existing_id